AviroopGhosh/TAS-Forge/README.md

 # 🌠 Key Features
 Key features of TAS-Forge have been described below.

-## User-Defined Input
+## ⭐ User-Defined Input
 -	Easy specification of the number of switches, sources and sinks to define the structure of the network.
 -	Inputs are provided via a simple dialog box, for quick and easy setup process.

-## Automatic Topology & Stream Generation
+## ⭐ Automatic Topology & Stream Generation
--	Based on user specification, the tool generates a linear network topology.
+-	Automatic linear network topology generation based on user specification.
 -	Routes are automatically created to connect each source to a corresponding sink.
 -	A single source can transmit to multiple sinks, and/or a single sink can receive traffic from multiple sources, allowing for flexible and realistic traffic scenarios.
--	Each route is associated with a stream, and each stream is automatically assigned:
+-	Each route is associated with a stream.
+-   Streams are automatically assigned:
     -	Payload size of frames.
     -	Transmission periodicity.
     -	Deadline for streams.

-## IEEE 802.1AS Time Synchronization Modeling
+## ⭐ IEEE 802.1AS Time Synchronization Modeling
--	The framework simulates realistic clock behaviour by assigning each device a random clock drift within specific bounds.
+-	Modeling of realistic clock behaviour by assignment of clock drift values to network devices.
 -	Devices synchronize using a defined synchronization periodicity, simulating realistic timing behaviour.
--	The model enables analyzing the impact of synchronization on TAS scheduling.
+-	Model enables analyzing the impact of synchronization on TAS scheduling.
--	These are critical aspects often overlooked in TAS scheduling frameworks.
+-	Critical aspects often overlooked in TAS scheduling frameworks are considered.

-## TAS Scheduling Frameworks
+## ⭐ TAS Scheduling Frameworks
--	Users can choose from a suite of TAS scheduling frameworks to apply to schedule generation.
+-	Choose from a suite of TAS scheduling frameworks to apply to schedule generation:
+    - Worst-Case Delay (WCD)
+    - Worst-Case Adjustment (WCA)
+    - Network-Derived Clock Drift Delay (NCD)
+    - Network-Derived Clock Drift Adjustment (NCA)
 -	This makes it easy to test and compare different scheduling frameworks under identical network conditions.
--	Automated CPLEX scripts are provided to eliminate the need for manual configuration and parameter setting.
+-	Automated generated CPLEX scripts eliminate the need for manual configuration and parameter setting.

-## OMNeT++ File Generation
+## ⭐ OMNeT++ File Generation
--	The tool also automatically generates the required the .ned and .ini files based on:
+-	Automatically generates the required the .ned and .ini files based on:
-    -	The generated topology
+    -	Generated network topology
-    -	The scheduling decisions
+    -	Scheduling decisions
     -	Time synchronization parameters
--	These filed can be directed used for simulation in the network simulator tool OMNeT++.
+-	Ready for direct use in network simulator OMNeT++.

-## Simulation Output & Analysis
+## ⭐ Simulation Output & Analysis
 -	After executing the files in OMNeT++, the results can be:
     -	Parsed and analyzed in MATLAB.
     -	Exported in .csv structure for further inspection and analysis.
--	The simulator also provides insights into network performance, latency and schedule effectiveness.
+-	TAS-Forge provides insights into network performance, latency and schedule effectiveness.

 ## 🪄 Example: Multi-Stream Scheduling
 The diagram below illustrates an example network scenario supported by TAS-Forge.
 It shows how multiple source-to-sink routes (with sources of time-sensitive traffic, labeled as src) are grouped into time-sensitive streams and scheduled across a linear topology using TAS scheduling techniques.
 The placement of a Grandmaster (GM) node within the topology highlights the tool’s consideration of time synchronization, as defined by IEEE 802.1AS.